restatedev/examples/README.md

 This repository contains the following examples:

+## Typescript

+### Simple examples

-* [Lambda greeter](lambda-greeter): A simple example of how you can run a Restate service on AWS Lambda.
+* [Lambda greeter](typescript/lambda-greeter): A simple example of how you can run a Restate service on AWS Lambda.
+* [Payment api](typescript/payment-api/): Example API for payments, inspired by the Stripe API.

+### Intermediate examples

-* [Ticket reservation](ticket-reservation): An example to illustrate how Restate's keyed-sharding and concurrency guarantees simplify microservice architectures.
+* [Ticket reservation](typescript/ticket-reservation): An example to illustrate how Restate's keyed-sharding and concurrency guarantees simplify microservice architectures.

 ## Launching the runtime